Alexander Scheer: Biography

 Scheer studied at Georg-Friedrich-Händel-Gymnasium in Berlin with main focus on music.
 In addition to the singing, he played piano and drums in different bands.
 He left school after the 11th grade and then took up various occupations.
-He also occurred as a performer in commercials during this period and turned their own amateur films with his friends.
+He also performed in commercials during this period and turned their own amateur films with his friends.
 The film series "American Showdown" by André Jagusch, when Scheer stood in front of the camera, became a small festival hit and was shown, for example, at the Werkstatt der Jungen Filmszene (Workshop of the young film scene) and at the Open Air Filmfest Weiterstadt (Weiterstadt Open Air Film Festival).
 During a casting, he was discovered by the director Leander Haussmann, who cast him in his 1999 film Sonnenallee.
 After the shooting, Scheer and Haußmann followed to the Schauspiel Bochum theater.
 There he played among other things in various plays such as Much Ado About Nothing, Leonce and Lena, and The Tempest.

 As a result, he worked with the directors like Christoph Marthaler, Frank Castorf, and Stefan Pucher, played in theaters such as "Berlin Alexanderplatz", "the idiot" at the Volksbühne Berlin, and "The Seagull" at the Deutsches Schauspielhaus in Hamburg.
 For his acting performances, he was awarded the Ulrich-Wildgruber-Preis (the Ulrich Wildgruber prize).
 For the personification of the English Shakespearean actor Edmund Kean in Frank Castorf's production of the same name in 2009, Scheer was voted Actor of the Year by the theater magazine Theater heute.
 In addition to his theater engagements, he was also in the national and international productions such as Viktor Vogel – Commercial Man, Eight Miles High, Mrs Ratcliffe's Revolution, and Carlos (miniseries) which its full 5½-hour version was shown out of competition at the 2010 Cannes Film Festival.